JuliaMolSim/Molly.jl/docs/src/differentiable.md

 This involved doing differentiable simulations of one million steps with a loss function based on the residue-residue distance match to explicit solvent simulations.
 The [code is available](https://github.com/greener-group/GB99dms).

+## Reversible simulation

+Molly.jl was also used to code [reversible simulation](https://arxiv.org/abs/2412.04374), an extension of differentiable simulation with RAD where the gradients are calculated explicitly.
+This means the memory cost is constant in step number.

 ## Molecular loss functions

 Ultimately, you need some objective function in order to calculate the gradient for each parameter.